ajavamind/rca-studio2/README.md

 (starting at 0x0400), and Blackjack (starting at location 0x0C00).

 The only difference between the Studio II and Studio III interpreters is that the Studio III interpreter replaced a 3 byte branch instruction with 2 byte instructions.
 This was needed for correct video display timing.
-Note that in the Studio III programming manual, there is a caution note to avoid 3 byte instructions in 1802 machine language subroutines.
+Note that in the Studio III programming manual, there is a caution note to not use 3 byte instructions in 1802 machine language subroutines.
 Color and sound features used in games were programmed in the game cartridge.

 There was an engineering cost trade-off that favored limits to ROM size and hardware complexity versis faster game speed, screen display size, and color/sound features.